 R.E.
 Foster graduated with a First from the University of Southampton where he also completed his PhD.
 Since then he has written over 100 articles on modern British history.
 His previous books are The Politics of County Power (1990) and Wellington and Waterloo (2014).
 Dr Foster was elected a Fellow of the Royal Historical Society in 2005.

 Hobnob Press has been publishing local and regional books centred on Wiltshire since 1983, and has been owned by historian Dr John Chandler since 2001.
 Most titles (currently around twelve annually) are primarily of local interest and do not warrant reviews in national newspapers and journals.
 The biography of Sidney Herbert, however, in our view makes an important contribution to 19th-century British and international history, and deserves to be widely known and read.
 Although a small (‘hobby’) publisher Hobnob Press is well-respected for its production quality, and its titles are readily available to the book trade through distributors and online.
 We very much hope that you will consider reviewing Sidney Herbert; too short a life.
 If so, please request a copy by email to [email protected], stating the name and postal address to which it should be sent.

 A Nightingale Remembers: Rosemary Morris

 Rosemary Morris trained as a Nightingale Nurse at St Thomas’ Hospital from 1957-1961 and continued her career in nursing, midwifery and nursing education.
 In A Nightingale Remembers she humorously paints an insider’s picture of everything she encountered along the way and the skills and lessons she learned.
 Since then she has published health sciences books and is an administrative director of a classical music company, including helping individuals with vocal and respiratory problems.
-Published in 2020 by RoseAanna Press. [email protected]
+Published in 2020 by RoseAanna Press.
+Please note there is a £2.50 p & p charge on all orders. [email protected]